The Court will require information about any relevant court orders or legal proceedings (existing or pending) before making an intervention order.

 If the Court wishes to change a parenting order, recovery order or injunction, it can only do so if it has evidence that was not presented to the court that made the original order [see Family Law Act 1975 (Cth) s 68R(3)].
 This does not apply to a parenting plan, undertaking or recognizance.

-An intervention order prevails over a care and protection order made in relation to a child under section 38 of the Children's Protection Act 1993 (SA) to the extent of any inconsistency.
-An application can be made to the Youth Court to resolve the inconsistency by varying or revoking the section 38 order.
+An intervention order prevails over a care and protection order made in relation to a child under section 38 of the Children's Protection Act 1993 (SA) or section 53 of the Children and Young People (Safety) Act 2017 (SA) to the extent of any inconsistency.
+The Youth Court may resolve the inconsistency by varying or revoking the order on application under the Children and Young People (Safety) Act 2017 (SA).

 In an emergency: 000